 Skepticism and Simple Alternatives

-But due to the limited research on tech-based interventions, there is some skepticism about the capabilities of assistive tech tools like Milo to treat autism.
+But due to the limited research on tech-based interventions, there is some skepticism about the capabilities of assistive tech tools like Milo to treat children with autism.
 On the practitioner side, there is also concern among educators about gradually being replaced by automation, while others may fear that the technology will rapidly advance beyond their training.

 The assistive products don’t come cheap, either—Milo retails at around $7,500, and the software the robot runs on needs to be regularly adapted, making it an expensive acquisition for cash-strapped school systems.